tantowijh/imagemaster/README.md

 ![Image Master](docs/images/image-master.webp)

-This project is a Django-based web application that allows users to upload images, draw masks on them, and perform image restoration and denoising.
+This project is a Django-based web application that allows users to upload images, draw masks on them, and perform image restoration, image enhancement, and image denoising.
 The application uses OpenCV for image processing and provides a user-friendly interface for interacting with the images.
 Additionally, it leverages Google Colab for running GPU-intensive tasks like Stable Diffusion and Real-ESRGAN.

 ## Features